 July 16 – August 23, 2015

 The Oval is a seasonal pop-up outdoor public space that transforms an island of asphalt and surrounding lawns at 24th Street and the Parkway into an eight-acre public space devoted to family-friendly fun.

 Located within walking distance from Parkway’s cultural attractions, including the Philadelphia Museum of Art, The Barnes Foundation and The Franklin Institute, the Oval is a pedestrian friendly urban oasis.

-Enjoy giant games of chess, checkers, Jenga and Connect Four in the outdoor space and fill-up on tasty dishes from local food trucks like Foolish Waffles, Guerrilla Ultima and Lil’ Pop Shop.
+Enjoy giant games of chess, checkers, Jenga and Connect Four in the public space, dine on tasty dishes from local food trucks and lounge with a cold brew in the scenic outdoor beer garden.

 Located in the shadow of the Philadelphia Museum of Art at Eakins Oval, the space is at the center of a hub of vehicular traffic.
 By far, the easiest way to arrive at The Oval, though, is by foot or bicycle.
 There are crosswalks leading from the sidewalks of the Parkway, straight to the park and bike racks are on site.

 By public transportation, take SEPTA bus routes 2, 7, 32, 33 and 48.
 The PHLASH Bus is also a great way to get around, with stop number 14 delivering passengers right to Eakins Oval.

 Learn more about The Oval by clicking the button below.

 Broad Street and Market Street Philadelphia, PA 19107

 - Making A Classic Modern: